humanumbrella/bitcoin-chksm/README.md

 ## Why are they used?
 As we download a file, we are generally not downloading one giant file, because any loss would result in restarting the transfer.
 Internet transfers actually work via a lot of small chunks (packets).
 Checksums help us verify that we received all of the chunks and re-assembled the software properly.

 Think of it like - what is on my computer is exactly what was on the server (to the bit).
 Nothing was corrupted or lost during the transfer.
-We're not worrying about tackling the possible man-in-the-middle (MITM) attack here.
+Here we are not worrying about tackling the possible man-in-the-middle (MITM) attack.

 ## Digital Signatures
-To protect against MITM, software packages are generally digitally signed by the company or developer.
+To protect against a MITM attack (where the attacker has compromised both the codebase and the checksum), software packages are generally digitally signed by the company or developer.
 This is a primary usage of asymmetric cryptography and using private keys to sign data.
 This is a problem that has a solution.
-The issue is not the solution it's the usage:  most users have never verified a digital signature before installing an application.
+The issue is not the solution it's the usage:  most users have never verified, nor will ever verify, a digital signature before installing an application.

 ## Motivation
 How often do users compute checksums or validate signatures?
 OK we may think that all users should be doing this all the time, but do they?
 Will they ever learn to do it?
 Should they ever learn?
 Is there any way we could make it easier?